 Many of the inheritable diseases require that both parents pass on a copy of the gene responsible for disease to a puppy.
 To avoid breeding dogs that could pass on these genes and have affected puppies, one or both parents are genetically tested.
 Unfortunately, there are many Breeders who are not taking advantage of the availability of these tests and may be spreading Carriers throughout the breeding stock they sell to other Breeders.
-Those untested dogs may be unwittingly bred to another Carrier and puppies born to them WILL be affected by these diseases.
+Those untested dogs may be unwittingly bred to another Carrier and a percentage of the puppies born to them WILL be affected by these diseases to some degree or another.
 Breeders truly concerned about "improving/bettering the breed" will be testing at the very least the males used in their breeding programs for the following diseases (if your Breeder is NOT testing at least one of a breeding pair for the genes related to these diseases, ask them why).
 Aisling Labradors will have tested one or both parents for at least the diseases listed below (in some cases, additional testing will have been done).

 Hereditary nasal parakeratosis (HNPK) - There may be other causes of this condition in dogs and a normal result does not exclude a different mutation in this gene or any other gene that may result in a similar genetic disease or trait.
 PAW PRINT GENETICS.
 This is a (disfiguring) disease that affects Labrador Retrievers and related breeds and leads to dry, rough, discolored crusts on the edges of the dog’s nose.
 The disease results from a mutation that causes the nose to dry out and can lead to chronic irritation and inflammation of the skin on and surrounding the dog’s nose.
 Symptoms of the disorder appear in young dogs typically between the ages of around 6 months to 1 year of age.
 In more severe cases of the disease, cracked skin around and on the tip of the nose can become infected and require medical attention.
 In later stages, the disease can also affect nose pigmentation with nose skin color changing from dark to lighter shades of color.
 Once diagnosed, continuous care is required to reduce the occurrence of crusting on and around the dog’s nose using topical treatments.
 GenSol Diagnostics